FireFlyStudio-Dev/Spotilay/README.md

 Spotilay is a modern desktop overlay for Spotify, designed to enhance your listening experience with stylish, interactive visual themes and real-time playback controls.
 Built for Windows (.NET 8, WPF), Spotilay brings your music to life with customizable overlays, VU meters, and direct Spotify integration.

+Spotilay app Uses Net 8.0 dependancy. which will pop up to download on initial launch. the app will not work without.

 ## Features

 - **Spotify Integration:**